Evan Sharp: Early life

 Sharp was born in 1982.
 He was raised in York, Pennsylvania and attended York Suburban School District.
 Both his parents were park rangers.
 His father was an enthusiastic computer hobbyist.
 As a child, Sharp spent a lot of time tinkering with his father's Macintosh and taught himself how to code.

 Sharp attended York Suburban High School where he graduated in 2001.
 During his high school years, he spent his free time creating icons and user interfaces.

 He graduated from the University of Chicago, where he earned a bachelor's degree in history.
 He subsequently studied architecture at Columbia Graduate School of Architecture, Planning and Preservation.

 Career

-Sharp met Ben Silbermann in New York through a mutual friend in 2009 and they immediately connected over their love of the Internet.
+Sharp met Ben Silbermann in New York through a mutual acquaintance in 2009, and they immediately formed a connection over their shared passion for the internet.
 Together with third cofounder Paul Sciarra, the three built the very first version of Pinterest from a small apartment in New York City on West 103rd Street.
-He soon thereafter moved to California, where he worked as a product designer at Facebook.
+He soon thereafter moved to California, where he worked as a product designer at Facebook for about a year as his day job while working on Pinterest during the evenings.

 The first desktop version of Pinterest was launched in March 2010 from a makeshift office — a two-bedroom apartment in the heart of Palo Alto that they shared with another start-up.